KGLab-HDU/TKDE-under-review-Native-Hybrid-Queries-via-ANNS/README.md

 **Validation of NHQ framework**

-To verify the capabilities of NHQ, we implement the hybrid query additionally based on the first vector search and then label filtering across NPG_kgraph and NPG_nsw.
+To verify the capabilities of NHQ, we implement the hybrid queries additionally based on the "first vector similarity search, and then attribute filtering" strategy across NPG_kgraph and NPG_nsw.
 Thus, for hybrid queries on NHQ, you can test it by setting the following options in the script `test_hybrid_query.py`:

 ```
 <index>: 'NHQ-NPG_kgraph' or 'NHQ-NPG_nsw'	# build and search